top of page

 TING-WEI LIN

 Ting-Wei’s primary instrument is percussion, and she also plays piano and guitar.
-Currently, she is learning the ukulele.
-She strongly believes that music is a powerful medium that can support people’s wellbeing.
-Gentle, patient, and friendly, Ting-Wei loves accompanying people on their journeys and witnessing their growth.
-Originally from Taiwan, she has been in New Zealand since 2024.
+She strongly believes that music is a powerful medium that can support people’s wellbeing and enjoys building connections with others through music.
+Gentle, patient, and friendly, Ting-Wei values accompanying people on their journeys and witnessing their growth.
+She is originally from Taiwan and has been living in New Zealand since 2024.

-In her free time, Ting-Wei enjoys walking in nature, spending time with family and friends, and has a love for both dogs and cats.
+In her free time, Ting-Wei enjoys walking in nature, visiting cafés, practising latte art, spending time with family and friends, and has a love for both dogs and cats.

 KATE ANASTASIOU